-There’s no doubt I have a fiery temper when pushed too far, but this is not a post about that.
+There’s no doubt I have a fiery temper when pushed too far, we’ve all reached that point of seeing red over something, but this is not a post about that.
 It’s all about my hair!

 Yes superficial and shallow though it is, changing ones hair colour can be wildly uplifting, liberating or heart breaking.
 I’ve experienced all of these in my time of colouring my hair.
 From white blonde all the way through to Mortisha Addams blue black hair.
 It’s been pixie cut and all the way down to my waist with all lengths in between.